Summer Jam at Watkins Glen: Performance

 Although the concert was scheduled to start on July 28, thousands of music fans were already at the concert site on the 27th.
 Robbie Robertson of The Band requested to do a soundcheck, but was perplexed that so many people were sitting in front of the stage.
 Bill Graham allowed the soundcheck with the crowd of people in front, and the Band ran through a few numbers to the delight of the audience.
 The Allman Brothers Band did their soundcheck next, playing "One Way Out" and "Ramblin' Man".
-Grateful Dead's soundcheck turned into a legendary two-set marathon, featuring their familiar tunes such as "Sugaree", "Tennessee Jed" and "Wharf Rat".
+The Grateful Dead's soundcheck turned into a two-set marathon, featuring their familiar tunes such as "Sugaree", "Tennessee Jed" and "Wharf Rat".
 They also performed a unique jam that was eventually included on their retrospective CD box set So Many Roads (1965-1995).

 On July 28, the day of the concert, 600,000 music fans had arrived in Watkins Glen.
 Grateful Dead performed first, playing two long sets.
-They opened with "Bertha" and played many hits such as "Box Of Rain", "Jack Straw", "Playing in the Band", "China Cat Sunflower" and "Eyes of the World".
+They opened with "Bertha" and played many favorite tunes such as "Box Of Rain", "Jack Straw", "Playing in the Band", "China Cat Sunflower" and "Eyes of the World".

 The Band followed the Dead with one two-hour set.
 However, their set was cut in half by a drenching thunderstorm; in a scene again reminiscent of Woodstock, people were covered with mud.
 During the storm, keyboardist Garth Hudson performed his signature organ improvisation "The Genetic Method"; when the rain finally let up, the full Band joined Hudson on stage, and segued into their signature song "Chest Fever".

 Finally, the Allman Brothers Band performed for three hours.
 Their performance included songs from their soon-to-be-released album Brothers and Sisters, along with their standards "In Memory of Elizabeth Reed", "Statesboro Blues", "Les Brers in A Minor" and "Whipping Post".

 Following the Allmans' second set, there was an hour encore jam featuring musicians from all three bands.
 The jam featured spirited renditions of "Not Fade Away", "Mountain Jam", and "Johnny B. Goode".